yesmar/dupes/README.markdown

 Pass the `-verbose` flag if you wish to see additional information.
 Verbose output is incompatible with `xargs` so it is output to `stderr` as a safeguard.

 Duplicate pathnames containing embedded spaces causes problems for `xargs` and friends.
 If you had been using `find`, you could have passed it the `-print0` switch and invoked `xargs` with `-0`.
-Although `dupes` does not have a `-print0` option, it can be simulated using `sed`:
+Although `dupes` does not have a `-print0` option, it can be simulated using `sed` to quote the strings:

 ```bash
 dupes /var 2>/dev/null | sed 's/.*/"&"/' | xargs ls -l
 ```

-## Notes for Windows Users
+## Notes for Windows users

 Color output is not working as expected in Windows 10 consoles.
 Until a proper fix can be implemented, use the `-no-color` flag when running `dupes.exe`.